seelengxd/seelengxd/README.md

 ## Hi, I'm See Leng 👋

-* 🌱 Currently a second year Computer Science student in NUS.
+* 🌱 Currently a third year Computer Science student in NUS.
 * 🔥 Mainly interested in web development and automating stuff.

 ### 🛠️ I've worked with: